microsoft/pxt-adafruit/docs/getting-started/rock-paper-scissors.md

 ## Step 1: Getting started

-We want the micro:bit to choose rock, paper, or scissors when you shake it.
-Try creating an ``on shake`` block so when you shake the micro:bit, it will run part of a program.
+We want the @boardname@ to choose rock, paper, or scissors when you shake it.
+Try creating an ``on shake`` block so when you shake the
+@boardname@, it will run part of a program.

 Clear up the blocks and add the blocks below.